Emotions got the better of me, says dropped Sterling | Malay Mail

 The likes of former star defender Rio Ferdinand have spoken about how when they used to join the England camp he and Manchester United players would stick together and find it hard to mix with Chelsea or Liverpool stars.

-“One of the great challenges and strengths for us is that we’ve been able to separate club rivalries from the national team.
-Unfortunately the emotions of yesterday’s (Sunday’s) game were still raw.

-“My feeling is that the right thing for the team is the action we have taken.
-Now that the decision has been made with the agreement of the entire squad, it’s important that we support the players and focus on Thursday night.”

-Despite being dropped for Thursday’s match Sterling took part in England squad training — as did Gomez — later on Tuesday.
+Despite being dropped for tomorrow’s match Sterling took part in England squad training — as did Gomez — yesterday.

 A draw against Montenegro at Wembley will be enough to guarantee England’s place at Euro 2020.